 Garuda grounds aircraft after passenger on Bali-Shanghai flight tested positive for COVID-19

-The passenger was flying from Bali to Shanghai on Jan 28 and was confirmed to have contracted COVID-19 on Feb 5.
+The passenger flew from Bali to Shanghai on Jan 28 and was confirmed to have contracted COVID-19 on Feb 5.

 "(We have also) replaced the High Efficiency Particulate Arresting (HEPA) air filters in the plane ... which functions to kill viruses and bacteria in the aircraft cabin," the statement read.